darwinanddavis/DataPortfolio/spatial.md

 <!--  project break__________________________________________________________________________________________  -->

 <br>
-## Simulating animal movement and dispersal potential in space and time from individual bioenergetics and geolocation data
+## Using simulation models to forecast species dispersal potential from environmental and geolocation data

 ### Location

 Centre of Excellence for Biosecurity Risk Analysis
-University of Melbourne
 Melbourne, Australia

 ### People